jakow/rpi-jukebox/readme.md

     - Depending on how Node is configured on your machine, you may need to run `sudo npm install -g gulp bower` instead, if you get an error with the first command.

 ## Get Started
-After pulling repository:
+After pulling the repo:
   - run `bower install` to install dependencies
-  - run `gulp default` to compile partials to build folder
+  - run `gulp default` to compile partials to build folder and watch for changes
   - run `start.py` to start a local server